BinaryGears/KerasDeepFakeDetection/README.md

 <br></br>
 NewModel.py was a step in the direction of making TrainReady.py.
 <br></br>
+FinalNewModel.py was the final step before some sort of train ready file.
+<br></br>
 # KerasDeepFakeDetection Credits
 Paper that this CNN model is in comparison to: https://doi.org/10.1109/ACCESS.2023.3251417
 <br></br>